nrw-digital/week-notes/en/updates/_posts/2025-09-19-week-notes.md

+---
-title: Week notes 19/09/2025
+title: Weeknotes 19/09/2025
 layout: post
 lang: en
 ref: 2025-09-19-week-notes
 hidetitle: True

-author: Toyah and Alex
+author: Toyah & Alex

-description: Another week, another edition of weeknotes!
+description: Autumn is definitely creeping in...
+---

 Autumn is definitely creeping in, though we're still enjoying the occasional warm and pleasant day here and there.
 Here's the news from the digital team for this week.